theahmadov/thanos/README.md

 # Thanos
 ![plot](assets/enter.jpg)

-Thanos is cli based website vulnerability scanner.
+Thanos is python based website vulnerability scanner.
 You can use it to get report of vulnerabilities of your website.
 Also if there is bug or error etc. thanos will report you with large explanation.
 Try learn to use it correctly.
 There is all options you need to scan deeply...